Home / British mammals / Grey squirrel

 Feeding signs: Squirrels, much like birds, split nuts open at the top, leaving jagged edges and irregular pieces.
 They prise the nut apart after making an incision at the top.
 By comparison, mice and voles gnaw holes in nuts in a characteristic pattern.

-Nests: The nests of red squirrel (and grey squirrel) are known as dreys.
-They are spherical collections (approx. 30cm across, at least 6m above the ground) of twigs and leaves which are usually located in the fork of the branches, close to the trunk.
+Nests: Dreys are spherical collections approximately 30cm across and at least 6m above the ground of twigs and leaves which are usually located in the fork of the branches, close to the trunk.
 It is easier to observe these in winter when there are fewer leaves on the trees.
 It is not possible to distinguish between red and grey squirrel dreys.

 Identify sounds